 Most households own at least one computer and many own multiple computers and an assortment of peripheral devices.
-Computers account for up to 5% of home electricity use.
+Computers account for up to 5 per cent of home electricity use.

-Your computer and monitor are likely to account for the majority of the energy used by your computer equipment, with monitors representing around 25% of the energy of a computer.
+Your computer and monitor are likely to account for the majority of the energy used by your computer equipment, with monitors representing around 25 per cent of the energy of a computer.
 If you use multiple, larger monitors, this has the potential to increase your household electricity consumption.

 Printers, scanners, multi-function devices (MFD), scanners, speakers and modems, routers, fax machines, answering machines and cordless phones also use energy.
 The combined energy use of these devices can be significant if they are left running continuously.

 The energy rating label helps you compare the energy efficiency and running costs of different devices such as computer monitors.
 The star rating is shown in the red band at the top of the label and can range from 1 to 6 stars.
 The more stars, the more energy efficient the computer monitor will be, and the lower the running costs.
 Super-efficient models could have up to 10 stars, with the extra stars shown in a crown at the top of the label.

 An energy rating scheme has not yet been introduced for laptops and tablets as these are available in a wide range of configurations which makes comparing their energy efficiency difficult.

 Compare the energy efficiency of different computer monitors, using the star rating system, then use the numbers in the energy consumption box to find out the model's annual energy consumption.
 Note that this figure is based on the use of the monitor for 10 hours per day, which is relevant for home office and business use.
 Most households will probably only use the monitor for around one to two hours per day.
 When purchasing a new computer monitor, use the Energy Rating Calculator to choose a model with as high a star rating as possible.